samwalrus/googleclient/README.md

+My version of this is in the file demo/oauth.pl

+Use server.
+To run the code, you need to have a local copy of the client secrets json file and have your google app set up correctly.

+Use google chrome and browse localhost:5000 and show the javascript console to see the token.

 # SWI-Prolog code for "Login with Google"

 This pack deals with "Login With   Google"  using [OpenID Connect (OAuth 2.0                                                                  for